-Despite a number of recent efforts for image annotation [35], [43], collecting images from the web provides a powerful mechanism to build large image databases orders of magnitude larger than is possible with manual methods.
+Despite a number of recent efforts at image annotation [35], [43], collecting images from the Web provides a powerful mechanism for building large image databases orders of magnitude larger than is possible with manual methods.
 However, the images gathered by the engines are loosely labeled in that the visual content is often unrelated to the query word (for example, see Fig. 10).
-In this section we characterize the noise present in the labels.
-Among other factors, the accuracy of the labels depend on the engine used, and the specificity of the term used for querying.
+In this section, we characterize the noise present in the labels.
+Among other factors, the accuracy of the labels depends on the engine used and the specificity of the term used for querying.

-In Fig. 2(b) we quantify the labeling noise using 3526 hand-labeled images selected by randomly sampling images out of the first 250 images returned by each online search engine for each word.
-A recall-precision curve is plotted for each search engine in which the horizontal axis represents the rank in which the image was returned and the vertical axis is the percentage of images that corresponded to the query.
-Accuracy drops after the 100th image and then stabilizes at around 44% correct on average.
+In Fig. 2b, we quantify the labeling noise using 3,526 handlabeled images selected by randomly sampling images out of the first 250 images returned by each online search engine for each word.
+A recall-precision curve is plotted for each search engine, in which the horizontal axis represents the rank in which the image was returned and the vertical axis is the percentage of images that corresponded to the query.
+Accuracy drops after the 100th image and then stabilizes at around 44 percent correct on average.